trossr32/outdated-packages-action/README.md

 # outdated-packages-action
-Github action for reporting on outdated dotnet packages in a solution or npm packages in a project directory.
+Github action for reporting on outdated dotnet packages in a solution or project, or npm packages in a project directory.

 ## Overview

 This action will run either or both of:

-- <a href="https://github.com/dotnet-outdated/dotnet-outdated">dotnet-outdated</a> against a supplied dotnet solution
+- <a href="https://github.com/dotnet-outdated/dotnet-outdated">dotnet-outdated</a> against a supplied dotnet solution or project
 - <a href="https://github.com/MeilCli/npm-update-check-action">npm-update-check-action</a> against a supplied npm project directory

 > [!NOTE]